Elizabeth Stride: Character testimony

-On 3 October, the housekeeper of the common lodging-house Stride resided in at the time of her murder, Elizabeth Tanner, testified that Stride, who she knew as "Long Liz", had lodged at 32 Flower and Dean Street "on and off, for the last six years".
+On 3 October, Elizabeth Tanner, housekeeper of the common lodging-house where Stride lived at the time of her murder, testified that Stride, whom she knew as "Long Liz", had lodged at 32 Flower and Dean Street "on and off, for the last six years".
 Prior to 26 September, she "had been away from my [lodging] house about three months".
-Tanner stated Stride had been a "very quiet" and sober woman.
-Tanner said that, although Stride had Swedish heritage, she had "[spoken] English as well as an English woman".
-Stride had informed her that her husband and children had drowned in the 1878 Princess Alice paddle steamer sinking.
+Tanner described Stride as "very quiet" and sober.
+She said that, although Stride had Swedish heritage, she had "[spoken] English as well as an English woman".
+Stride had told her that her husband and children had drowned in the 1878 Princess Alice sinking.

-Charwoman Catherine Lane also testified she knew Stride as a Swede named Long Liz whom she had known for about six months.
-Lane said Stride had informed her shortly before her death that she had "had a few words" with her partner, and that this was the reason she was again taking residence at Flower and Dean Street.
-Stride had given Lane a large piece of green velvet as she left the lodging-house before her death, asking Lane to "mind" the garment until she returned.
+Charwoman Catherine Lane testified that she knew Stride as a Swede named Long Liz, whom she had known for about six months.
+Lane said Stride had told her shortly before her death that she had "had a few words" with her partner, and that this was why she was again staying at Flower and Dean Street.
+Stride had given Lane a large piece of green velvet as she left the lodging-house, asking her to "mind" the garment until she returned.

 On 3 October, Michael Kidney formally identified Stride's body, stating the two had been in a relationship for "nearly three years".
 He added that they had occasionally separated because of Stride's heavy drinking, although she inevitably returned to him.
 (Note: Other witnesses who identified Stride during the inquest were Stride's nephew-by-marriage, PC Walter Stride, and the clerk of the Swedish Church in Prince's Square, Sven Ollsen, who said he had known Stride for about 17 years.)

 Medical testimony

 Dr Phillips testified that the cause of death had been "undoubtedly the loss of blood from the left carotid artery and the division of the windpipe."
-He firmly believed Stride had been "seized by the shoulders and placed on the ground, and that [her] murderer was [kneeling to] her right side" when he had inflicted the wound to her throat.
+He believed Stride had been "seized by the shoulders and placed on the ground, and that [her] murderer was [kneeling to] her right side" when he inflicted the wound to her throat.